warrendt/Azure2AzureTK/2-AvailabilityCheck/readme.md

 1. Log on to Azure using `Connect-AzAccount` and select the appropriate subscription using `Select-AzSubscription`.
 2. Run `.\Get-AzureServices.ps1` from `1-Collect` folder.
 3. Get sure that the output files are successful generated in the `1-Collect` folder with the name `resources.json` as well as `summary.json`.
-4. Navigate to the 2-AvailabilityCheck folder and run the script using `.\Get-AvailabilityInformation.ps1`.
-The script will generate a report in the `2-AvailabilityCheck` folder with **TBD**
+4. Navigate to the `2-AvailabilityCheck` folder and run the script using `.\Get-AvailabilityInformation.ps1`.
+The script will generate report files in the `2-AvailabilityCheck` folder.

+## Per region filter script

+This script processes the output from the previous script to extract data for a single, specified region.

+To use the script do the following from a powershell command line:
+1. Execute the `.\Get-AvailabilityInformation.ps1` script first, as previously outlined.
+2. Run `.\Get-Region.ps1` from `2-AvailabilityCheck` folder.
+The script will generate report files in the `2-AvailabilityCheck` folder.